maxitg/SetReplace/README.md

 Out[]= {{2, 3, 4}, {1, 3}, {4, 5, 6}}
 ```

-Replace the vertices with indices starting from -10:
+Replace the vertices with integers starting from -10:

 ```wl
 In[]:= IndexHypergraph[{{x, y, z}, {w, y}, {z, {x}, {{y}}}}, -10]